ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

   * TP4 = 5
   * TP5 = 6

-Node list:
+Rest bytes of each message should be encoded in following format:

+  * TR1
+    1. token_id
+  * TR2
+    1. token_id
+  * TP1
+    1. token_id
+    2. node_list_hash
+  * TP2
+    1. < no data >
+  * TP3
+    1. < no data >
+  * TP4
+    1. node_list
+  * TP5
+    1. token_id
+    2. data

+In above:

+  * token_id - 4-byte integer.
+Meanfull token part (generated in *token_restore*) is stored in 31 bits, leadership is defined by sign:
+    * positive value if node is a leader (holds token)
+    * negative value otherwise
+  * node_list
     * 4-byte size of list
     * nodes in format:
        * 1-byte meta-info
           * lowest bit, 0 - version of ip to use:
             * 1 for IPv6
             * 0 for IPv4
           * rest of the bits, 1..7 are reserved for future use
        * ip address
           * 4 bytes for IPv4
           * 16 bytes for IPv6
        * port, 2 bytes
+  * node_list_hash - 4-byte integer

-Node list hash is a standard polynomial hash on base of 577.
+    * standard polynomial hash on base of 577 of node_list bytes

-token_id is a 4-byte integers, generated randomly (in *token_restore* procedure)

-Data is sent naturally, as byte sequence (prepended with 4-byte amount of bytes being sent).
+  * data - data to send, application-provided array of bytes
+    * size of data isn't defined anyhow, it's up to application to handle it if needed

 ## Appendix A